-Light therapy is not a new age fad, it’s been around for thousands of years for treating skin disease , depression and other of ailments.
+Light therapy is not a new-age fad, it’s been around for thousands of years for treating skin disease, depression and other ailments.
 In fact, this could be one of the reasons why people experience SAD (seasonal affective disorder) – they simply aren’t getting enough sunlight.
 Individuals who suffer from Seasonal Affective Disorder (SAD) often report feeling depressed in the winter and their serotonin levels are proof of their emotions.

 What is the Difference Between Light Therapy, Red Light Therapy and Near Infrared Therapy?

 Light therapy is on the visible part of the light spectrum (between 400 nm to 480 nm).
-Though slightly different from color light therapy, light therapy can help to regulate sleep patterns, improve mood, increase cognitive performance and regulate hormones.
+Though different from color lights to enhance your mood, therapeutic light therapy can help to regulate sleep patterns, improve mood, increase cognitive performance and regulate hormones.

 Red Light vs. Near Infrared Therapy